Frequently Asked Questions

 Maintenance of need base scholarship require minimum of 90% or more in attendance and maintenance of certain marks/score in CoA exams as specified in Scholarship Policy.

-Campus Location and Address
+Our Location and Address

 - Islamabad campus